 Close adherence to curricula assures the student's completion of all general education requirements and all major requirements.
-The student should be familiar with all the requirements of the degree program and should consult with the Director of College Academics when necessary.
+The student should be familiar with all the requirements of the degree program and should consult with the Chief Academic Officer when necessary.
 Each student assumes the responsibility for scheduling courses that are applicable to degrees and for taking courses in proper sequence to ensure the orderly progression of work.